saylordotorg/course_psych401/Unit01.md

+---
+layout: default
+title: "PSYCH401: Abnormal Behavior"
+course_description: "A detailed examination of the basic concepts surrounding the diagnosis and treatment of abnormal psychological phenomena."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Introduction to Abnormal Psychology** <span id="1"></span> *What is abnormal behavior?
 Why does it exist?
 How have our conceptions of abnormal behavior changed and progressed over the years?
 This unit